data-tsunami/hello-hadoop/README.md

  - Use Maven task for Ant: https://maven.apache.org/ant-tasks/installation.html
  - Try other versions of Hadoop
  - Try debug of MR job from Eclipse
+ - Try to find a way to attach Hadoop sources to Eclipse

 # License